 That is why this step is essential.
 It allows you to avoid arguing with someone unwilling to consider intelligent answers.
 In those cases, I answer and move on to creating a relationship—trusting the Holy Spirit to work in their heart.

+II.
 Overview of Answers

 We have covered how to speak with someone about God and evil.
 Next, let’s examine answers to specific questions.